There’s this memory that keeps coming to my mind recently.

 I’m probably fifteen, and I’m sitting in my usual spot at the two lab tables pushed together, front and center, in my environmental science class, my program class/major.
 We’ve just gotten our—I think—PSAT results, or some other big standardized test.
 There are so many of them.
 My friends chatter somewhat nervously about their already high scores around me.

 I, sporting the ever present disheveled purple ponytail and bags under my eyes in the same color, the school fashion, am booting up my class notes on my school Google Drive account in one tab, and whatever writing project in the other.
 I usually work on both simultaneously, noting down the slide, then turning to my writing, evoking good natured teasing from our teacher as the others scramble to get the notes in.
-My overstuffed backpack beside me contains school supplies, several leisure books, a four hundred page binder print out of my latest NaNoWriMo novel, and Xanax.
+My overstuffed backpack beside me contains school supplies, several leisure books, a four hundred page binder printout of my latest NaNoWriMo novel, and Xanax.
 We’re all on Xanax.
-Dingo, the class bearded dragon, settles into the hood on my jacket.
+The class bearded dragon settles into the hood on my jacket.

 “Whatever, we all know Hannah did best,” my friend E says, of the scores.
 She’s the one not on Xanax; she’s on Adderall, and I hear any extras are a hot commodity.
 She snatches the oversized envelope out of where it still rests in my hand.
-“Jesus FUCK!” she exclaims loudly, snapping her gum, earning a halfhearted:
+She swears loudly, then snaps her gum, earning a halfhearted:

 “Hey,” from our teacher.